Tzinov15/mountebank-helper/README.md

-<h1> _MountebankHelper </h1>
+<h1> MountebankHelper </h1>
-A simple Javascript wrapper to easily interface with Mountebank and not have to deal with its unintuitive object structure requirements.
+A simple Javascript wrapper to easily interface with <a href = 'http://www.mbtest.org/'>Mountebank</a> and not have to deal with its abstract object structure requirements. <br><br>

+While not providing an API for the full feature list that mountebank has, MountebankHelper provides enough functionality so that it reflects the core purpose of Mountebank and is easy to use at the same time. <br>

+In the future this library will probably become a full-fledged Javascript wrapper around several of Mountebanks powerful CLI commands

 <h1> Usage </h1>